agamjeetsingh/2d-platformer/README.md

 a lot of work to do.

 ### The Project as a Library
-My initial idea was to make a Celeste-inspired platformer game.
-But I didn't want to use a game engine.
-I wanted to get a taste of implementing most things from scratch.
-Later on, the project's game engine aspect became quite strong and feature-full so I wanted to highlight that part more.
-This comes with a caveat: I have to make my project *actually* usable as a library.
-Currently, I am using many classes that are coupled with my "general" game engine code that are specific to my platformer game.
-Additionally, I have to wrap the entire project in appropriate namespaces.
-So its a lot of refactoring.
-But more importantly, it makes me think deeply about how to change my classes to make them as easy as possible to understand and use.
-It also prompted to work on writing a GitHub Wiki (Work in Progress!).
+This project started as a Celeste-inspired platformer built from scratch without using existing game engines.
+As development progressed, the engine framework became robust enough to warrant extracting it as a reusable library.
+This transition requires significant refactoring: decoupling game-specific code from general engine components, implementing proper namespace organisation, and designing intuitive APIs.
+The refactoring process is pushing me to think critically about software architecture and API design, and it also prompted me to make a GitHub Wiki (Work in Progress!).

 ### Graphics, SFML and OpenGL
-I recently started working on a project to make my own [Minecraft clone](https://github.com/agamjeetsingh/3d-voxel) from scratch.
-So I am learning OpenGL alongside it.
-It really got me thinking, if I can render a 3D world, what's stopping me from rendering a 2D one?
-Why do I need SFML?
-I think it would be instructive to try and replace SFML in my project and use my own graphics rendering pipeline, built on top of OpenGL.
-For complete freedom, I might learn OpenAL for audio too, although I am not sure yet if I want to go that far.
+I recently started working on a project to make my own [Minecraft clone](https://github.com/agamjeetsingh/3d-voxel) from scratch, learning OpenGL in the process.
+This sparked a realisation: if I can build a 3D rendering pipeline, why rely on SFML for 2D?
+I'm planning to replace SFML with my own OpenGL-based graphics pipeline to gain complete control over the rendering process and deepen my understanding of graphics programming.

 ### Platformer Game
 These are some general ideas I had for my platformer game that I haven't implemented yet.